michelesr/thesis/src/ci.md

 usually leading to integration problem.
 In Deferred Integration the integration is treated as an event, while in Continuous Integration is a daily process.
-Continuous integration is one of the twelve practices of *XP* (*Extreme Programming*) @xp-practices-wikipedia, and is essential for adopting an Agile software development process.
+Continuous integration is one of the twelve practices of *XP* (*Extreme Programming*) @xp-ci, and is essential in order to adopt an Agile software development process inside an organization.

 In Continuous Integration, a developer is always aligned with the changes introduced by other developers, and every change is tested by a Continuous Integration system as soon as committed and pushed in the Source Code Management system (SCM).
-Continuous integration helps to spot conflicts between the work of two or more developers, allowing fast resolution and avoiding the waste a huge amount of time.
+Continuous integration helps to spot conflicts between the work of two or more developers, allowing fast resolution, and therefore avoiding the waste of a huge amount of time.
 Spotting the bugs as soon as possible helps their localization and fix, while in Deferred Integration bugs are cumulative and hard to manage.

 The main benefits of Continuous Integration are the reduction of the integration times and efforts (that involve economical costs), and the ability to always